Teamlyzer-PT/PublicDocs/fullstack-resources/techical-onboarding.md

 **Techical onboarding**
 =======================

-Welcome to Teamlyzer. here you can find some usefull resources you may want to read.
+Welcome to Teamlyzer.
+In this page you can find some usefull resources you may want to read.

 Table of contents
 =================